mymro/oebb-api/README.md

 # OEBB-API (ÖBB-API)

-A collection of functions to acess train shedules, arrivals/departures, station search and ticketinformation from the [OEBB(ÖBB)](https://www.oebb.at)
+A collection of functions fore node.js to acess train shedules, arrivals/departures, station search and ticketinformation from the [OEBB(ÖBB)](https://www.oebb.at)

 npm package coming soon